andre-ye/uni/docs/nsciences/astr-101/lecture.md

 - Astrology -- deep influence on culture and history.
 We have lots of astronomical data becuase people held astrological significance for these celestial bodies
 - Growing mythology in the Eastern Midterranan : a model of the universe in which the Earth sat inn the center with planets on giant wheels which spin around the Earth.
 - Aristotelian geocentric model of the solar system
-- Need to successively complicate a geocentrered theory: Ptolekyl0 Wgt
+- Need to successively complicate a geocentrered theory: Ptolemization
-- Why oudbt  fappepleesssssss wored?
+- Why doubt the world?
   - Parllax
 - The universe is spinning too -- the entire solar system moves a 1m km per hour.
 - Our galaxy is being gravitationally pulled to other members of the local group, like M31.
 - All motions moving under gravity.
+- In every moment of your life, you are in a diffeent place -- you can't go home again
+- Relativity